Historical Context & Intel Files

 Captured Gestapo Records

-Iain Maclean never intended to write a book when he first set out to uncover his father’s story.
-As a result, TJ’s War is built on recollections from hundreds of conversations with people who have since passed away.
-While much of Iain's early research relied on reaching out to those eyewitnesses, he was later able to cross-reference their stories with records seized from the Gestapo and other Nazi units at the end of the war.
-Today, these declassified documents offer a chillingly precise look into the Nazi security apparatus operating across Norway and Italy.
+TJ’s War is built on recollections from hundreds of conversations with eyewitnesses, cross-referenced with records seized from Gestapo and Nazi units.
+These declassified documents offer a chillingly precise look into the security apparatus operating across Norway and Italy.

 1. The Northern Front: Occupied Norway